Cornell-MAE-UG/spring-2025-portfolio-jvogel457/_pages/cv.md

 - **Long Island Children's Museum - Visitor Services Associate**
   June, 2023 - December, 2024
   - Sold tickets and memberships at the front desk

+- **Lutron Electronics - Manufacturing Engineering Intern**
+  May, 2025 - August 2025
+  - Researched laser marking/etching for a variety of different products
+  - Created a cost analysis tool for manufacturing engineers to determine is a laser makes financial sense to buy for their assembly line
+  - Proposed solutions that reduced cost of that process by as much as 80%

 ---